RubenGres/wtfood/backend/README.md

-# Food-dysmorphia backend
+# WTFood backend

-This folder contains the backend of the food-dysmorphia (FD) project.
+This folder contains the backend of the food-dysmorphia project.
+This includes code for the database and API.

-Image recognition is made using CLIP from the `recognized classes.json` list.
+ComfyUI also need to be run for the video generation.

+COnfiguration can be made in the .env and *.json files in this repository:
+- `recognized classes.json`: All classes allowed by the CLIP model for generating the images.
-All prompts send to the LLM are in the `llm_prompts.json` file.
+- `llm_config.json`: All prompts sent to the LLM, articles, titles and visuals are needed keys to create the card.
-The image generation backend is based on an ComfyUI instance.
-All configuration variables can be configured in the `.env` file.
+- `.env`, global configuration file, include database path, media folder and API keys.

-# Installation
+# Install instructions

-## FD API installation
+## Installing the API

 To use the API you'll first need to install all dependencies using pip